dcsan/swingbot/README.md

 The samples run at the same rate as the data being fed in.

 So based on these swings the bot will call an `action`

+## Viewing results
+As the trader sim runs it writes logs to a CSV file

+## TODO
+- Add more technical analysis types
+- client to visualize trades in graph format

+Please get in touch if you'd like to help out! dc@rikai.co